e-dant/watcher/README.md

 ## Usage

-There is only one user-facing function:
+> *Note*: If anything is unclear, make an issue about it!
+*Watcher* strives to be friendly.
+For deeper information, please see the headers -- they are well-documented and are intended to be approachable.

+There are two things the user needs:
+  - The `watch` function
-  - `water::watcher::run`
+  - The `event` structure

-`run` takes a path, which is a string-like thing, and a callback, with is a function-like thing.
+`watch` takes a path, which is a string-like thing, and a callback, with is a function-like thing.

+`event` is an object used to pass information about filesystem events to `watch`.

+The `event` object will contain the:
+  - Path -- Which is always relative.
+  - Path type -- one of:
+    - File
+    - Directory
+    - Symbolic Link
+    - Hard Link
+    - Unknown
+  - Event type -- one of:
+    - Create
+    - Modify
+    - Destroy
+    - OS-Specific Events
+    - Unknown
+  - Event time -- In nanoseconds since epoch

-So, passing `run` a string and a lambda would work well.
+So, passing `watch` a string and a lambda would work well.

-`run` will happily keep continue watching until it is asked to stop or it hits an unrecoverable error.
+`watch` will happily keep continue watching until it is asked to stop or it hits an unrecoverable error.

 It is trivial to build programs that yield something useful.